-- Training Programs Tailored for Organizations: UPF has developed a variety of training resources for organizations to help them identify terminology and key facts about American Muslims and the Islamic religion, learn innovative ways to address and remove the discrimination against Muslims in America, and determine strategies to strengthen understanding while building stronger communities and reducing tensions.
+- Interfaith Awareness Training for Organizations UPF has developed a variety of training resources for organizations to help them identify terminology and facts about American Muslims and the Islamic religion, learn innovative ways to address and remove discrimination against Muslims in America, and determine strategies to strengthen understanding while building stronger communities and reducing tensions.

 - My Fellow American: a multi-platform social media campaign that attracted over 1 million views of its main short video and developed a community of Americans concerned with rising Islamophobia, including thought leaders such as counterterrorism expert Richard Clarke, Evangelical leader Jim Wallis, and Cardinal Theodore McCarrick.

 - Understanding Muslim Diversity: a training program using UPF's films to educate policymakers, police, security, military, and the intelligence community in cultural competency regarding American Muslims.
 The program has presented trainings at the National Counter Terrorism Center, Pentagon, the United Nations, and the Boston Police Department.

 - Ground Zero Dialogue: a social media campaign in response to heightened tension in the public sphere following the controversy of a planned Islamic center near Ground Zero.